Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump in 2022?

 Clark carries both of these cards in his wallet.

 Do you have a credit card that you use for gas rewards already?
-We’d love to hear about it in the comments below!
+We’d love to hear about it!

 More Clark.com Content You May Like: